hackclub/hackclub/applications/jonathan/echoing_green_14.md

 At the very core, hackEDU is about building community.
-We introduce our constituents to the larger programming communities through events and a surprisingly strong and active facebook groups, as well as create communities between club organizers and train them to create strong communities in their clubs.
+We introduce our constituents to the larger programming communities through events and a surprisingly strong and active Facebook groups, as well as create communities between club organizers and train them to create strong communities in their clubs.